ventus-ag/docs/_docs/tutorials/creating-custom-images.md

 | visibility       | shared                                                                                                             |
 +------------------+--------------------------------------------------------------------------------------------------------------------+
 ```

-3) To make sure that our new image appeared among the available, use the following command:
+3) To make sure that our new image appeared among the available, use the `openstack image list` command one more time:
 ```
 openstack image list
 ```